Full Employment: Stimulus Spending Could Spur Inflaton More Than Growth

 "I would say at this point that fiscal policy is not obviously needed to provide stimulus to help us get back to full employment."

-Since we are at full employment and that full employment has been moving up over the years (two charts above) any additional stimulus may not drive growth.
+Since we are at full employment and that full employment has been moving up over the years (two charts above), any additional stimulus may not drive growth.
 If there is not much incremental demand left in the economy by pulling people back into the workforce, those freshly printed dollars will likely lead to higher prices.
 That's inflation.

 Stagflation

 Spending may bump growth at some point but higher inflation and slow growth is a negative stock market combination.
-As we've been writing inflation is the bubble popper because it forces central banks to break the record easing period of the last decade.
+As we've been writing, inflation is the bubble popper because it forces central banks to break the record easing period of the last decade.
 That is bearish.

 Conclusion